Travelling and going on holiday

 - A mainstream package holiday - You may want to go on a mainstream holiday where everything is arranged on your behalf.
 If you choose this option, talk to the travel agency and holiday company before you book.
 Make sure that they are aware of your needs, and that these needs will be able to be met.

-- Specialist provision – A range of holiday and travel services are available for people needing special support.
+- Specialist provision - A range of holiday and travel services are available for people needing special support.
 A person with dementia may be accompanied by a friend, relative or carer, or may use respite services (see factsheet 462, Respite care), to give themselves and their carer a break from each other.
-Vitalise provides specialist holidays for people with disabilities and their carers, with centres across the UK.
-It also offers breaks at five purpose-built centres in the UK for people with dementia and their carers.
+Revitalise provides specialist holidays for people with disabilities and their carers, with centres across the UK.
+It also offers breaks at three purpose-built centres in the UK for people with dementia and their carers.
 If a carer feels they need to take a break on their own, the person with dementia could go on holiday separately.
 This could be arranged through a company offering specialist support.
 Alternatively, the person with dementia could stay at a respite service.

 Whatever type of holiday you choose, try to find out as much as you can beforehand about the place you intend to visit.
 Are there interesting places to see, activities you can enjoy and pleasant places to relax?
 If anyone travelling has a physical disability, will it be easy for you to get around?
 Local tourist offices can provide useful information.